efeefe/is/pages/03.opendott/tales-of-policy-making/item.md

     limit: 10
 ---

 Over the course of the last two decades, I had the occasional opportunity to engage with policy-making on different capacities: as a social activist, a formulator, a campaigner and an advisor.
+The stories below summarise those that I see most relevant and some of the lessons learned.
+Most of these have been told by others in Portuguese, but this is my individual take in English in 2022 about them.

 <a id="culturadigital">&nbsp;</a>